jelle619/Boot2Win/README.md

 ### Placing the desktop entry

 Now, download the Boot2Win desktop entry designated for your Linux distro from this repository.
 Rebooting into Windows requires your administrator password, which means you need to open up the file in a text editor and replace every instance of ``PASSWORD_HERE`` with your actual administrator password (unless you have chosen to use the passwordless version of Boot2Win, in which case you will be asked for a password each time you want to reboot).
-After that, move the file after downloading to ``~/.local/share/applications``.
+After that, move the file to ``~/.local/share/applications``.

 ### Congratulations!
 You have now completed the installation.
 To boot into Windows from your Linux installation, launch the desktop entry.